 You may experience epilepsy and seizures at night.
 Symptoms may include bed wetting and tongue biting, among others.
 Doctors typically diagnose seizure disorders with an electroencephalogram.

-The cells in your brain communicate to your muscles, nerves, and other areas of your brain via electrical signals.
+The cells in your brain communicate with your muscles, nerves, and other parts of your brain via electrical signals.
 Sometimes, these signals go haywire, sending too many or too few messages.
-When that happens, the result is a seizure.
-If you have two or more seizures at least 24 hours apart, and they weren’t caused by a medical condition, you may have epilepsy.
+When this happens, the result is a seizure.

 As with epilepsy, there are many different kinds of seizures.
-But they fall roughly into two categories: generalized seizures and partial seizures.
+They fall roughly into two categories: generalized seizures and focal, or partial, seizures.

-A generalized seizure happens when abnormal electrical activity occurs in all areas of the cerebral cortex.
-This is the top layer of the brain associated with movement, thought, reasoning, and memory.
+A generalized seizure happens when abnormal electrical activity occurs in both cerebral hemispheres.
 Included in this category are:

-Partial seizures, also called focal or localized seizures, are limited to one hemisphere of the brain.
-When they occur, you may remain conscious but don’t know the seizure is happening.
+Partial seizures, also called focal or localized seizures, are limited to one hemisphere of your brain.
+When they occur, you may remain conscious but may not know the seizure is happening.
 Partial seizures can affect behavior, consciousness, and responsiveness.
 They also can include involuntary movements.

-- benign rolandic, also called benign focal epilepsy of childhood
+- benign rolandic, also called benign epilepsy of childhood with central temporal spikes

 - electrical status epilepticus of sleep